jseparovic/python-ws-dtc-client/README.md

-# python-ws-dtc-client

-A Python Websocket DTC Protocol Client for use with Sierra Chart
+# A Python Websocket DTC Protocol Client for use with Sierra Chart

 ### Dependencies:
 `pip install websocket_client`